 - One streamlined system to manage everything in the field – from team management to data collection and reporting.

 Fulcrum is great for mobile data collection and is even compatible with iOS and Android.
-Moreover, having robust features for data collection even if you need no additional training.
+Moreover, it has robust features for data collection, even if you need no additional training.
 Also, it lets you quickly design custom forms and perform field data collection directly from an Android or iOS app.
 Above all, it easily syncs to the cloud.

-In addition, empowers users to capture sustainable data both in the field and in the office.
-Though Fulcrum isn’t a free tool but the subscription plans are kind of reasonable.
+In addition, it empowers users to capture sustainable data both in the field and in the office.
+Though Fulcrum isn’t a free tool, the subscription plans are kind of reasonable.

 A few amazing features of Fulcrum are-